boxbot6/easy-weather-icons-font-v1/README.md

 # easy-weather-icons-font-v1

-only a temporary page, here to deleting indexing, then will be removed.
+only a temporary page, here until indexing is deleted from search console, then will be removed.